 Data from the 2016 Census shows that 25% of the resident workforce works in the Kalamunda Local Government Area (LGA), followed by Perth inner areas (the LGAs of Perth, Vincent, Nedlands, Subiaco and South Perth) (17%), other Perth (outer) metro LGAs (11%), Canning (10%), Swan (9%) and Belmont (9%).
-The biggest growth in employment location between 2011 and 2016 has been to inner Perth LGAs (with an additional 786 Kalamunda residents working there), other Perth (outer) metro LGAs (an additional 763 Kalamunda residents working there), Kalamunda (an additional 296 Kalamunda residents working there) and Gosnells (an additional 155 Kalamunda residents working there).
+The biggest growth in employment location between 2011 and 2016 has been to inner Perth LGAs (with an additional 786 Kalamunda residents working there), other Perth (outer) metro LGAs (an additional 763 Kalamunda residents working there), Kalamunda (an additional 296 Kalamunda residents working there).